 With leasing, you’ll get a new van which you’ll pay a fixed monthly amount for.
 The price of your leased vehicle will be determined by a number of factors including mileage and contract length.
-Contracts generally last anywhere from 3 to 5 years, or there are, shorter-term agreements available too, if that suits your business more.
-After an initial payment at the start of the contract, it’s then just making sure the agreed lease payments are paid in full every month until the end of your contract.
+Contracts generally last anywhere from 3 to 5 years, or shorter-term agreements are available too if that suits your business more.
+After an initial payment at the start of the contract, it’s just making sure the agreed lease payments are paid in full every month until the end of your contract.

 OK, so that all sounds really simple, and it is – but there are a few other requirements you should know before collection.

 Leasing companies want to know that you can pay regularly and on time.
 This is subject to an application process that involves a credit check, both on the company and often (but not always) on you as a company director.
 The credit criteria applied will depend on the finance company approached for your new van.
 If you are unsure of your credit score, you can use free tools made available by ClearScore, Experian, and others to check.